hds-sandbox/bulk_RNAseq_course/develop/08a_contrast_design.md

     ## attr(,"contrasts")$condition
     ## [1] "contr.treatment"

-We can see that R coded “condition” as a dummy variable, with an intercept (common to all samples) and a “conditiontreat” variable, which adds the effect of treat to samples 4-6.
+We can see that R coded `condition` as a dummy variable, with an intercept (common to all samples) and a “conditiontreat” variable, which adds the effect of treat to samples 4-6.